-If you prepare corporate returns, the filing deadline is just a few days away, and the April 15 deadline for filing individual returns isn’t far behind.
+If you prepare corporate returns, the filing deadline is March 16, 2020, and the April 15 deadline for filing individual returns isn’t far behind.
 This filing season is the most complex and unique, with just about every taxpayer being impacted by the Tax Cuts and Jobs Act.

 You are probably working more hours than normal trying to prepare tax returns, and in some situations, spending more time explaining the return to your client than the time it takes to prepare it.
 Unfortunately, this is what Congress created for those of us in the tax preparation business.
 Yet, with the tax deadlines quickly approaching, how will you advise your clients that you need to file an extension?

 While preparing the extension in Intuit® ProConnect™ Tax Online, Lacerte® or ProSeries® may not be difficult or time consuming, there is much to consider that will help streamline the extension process and spare you from insanity.

 - How soon do you begin reaching out to your clients about filing an extension?
 You may not begin preparing and filing extensions until a day or two before each tax deadline, but should you wait until the last minute to reach out to your clients and put them on notice that you need to file an extension?
 The sooner you begin to talk to them, the better off you will be.
 Often, clients who have been with you for a number of years assume you will file an extension even if you don’t hear from them.
 The problem with this is that on the extension deadline day or the day after, you run the risk of being inundated with emails and phone calls with clients asking if you filed their extension.
 You don’t hear from them the entire tax season, but somehow they suddenly remember to check in for their extension.